andyboeh/esphome-sense-u/README.md

   3. Enable pairing mode on the Sense-U button by double-shaking the sensor.
 It starts blinking.
   4. Observe the log, the next connection attempt should be successful.

+Once you've got the basics set up, you can use on of the other provided example files to add features like local alarm.

 ## Sharing baby code

 The pairing procedure is not a pairing at the BLE level, but rather at the application level.
 The Sense-U generates a Baby Code that needs to be provided during initialization.